Last Updated on by Artem

 The lack of armrests or their incorrect setting can lead to problems with the upper back (e.g. kyphosis) and shoulders (e.g. impingement syndrome).

-Ideally the width of the arms should be changeable; the proper way to adjust them is where the natural fall of the arms is – there is no need to go extra-wide.
+Ideally the width of the arms should also be adjustable; the proper way to adjust them is where the natural fall of the arms is – there is no need to go extra-wide so you wouldn’t need to extend to reach for the armrests.

 6. Tilt Tension